YannickSchini/work_station_config/README.md

 - Install Docker and perform the installation step to not have to use `sudo` each time
 - Install uLauncher and the firefox extension
 - Configure the tiling manager to enable tiling by default, and add an exception for uLauncher

+# TODO

+- Finish the bépo keymaps
+    - Handle buffer-related movements
+    - Check all the plugins for potentially conflicting keymaps
+- Fix the "insert tab in text" issue
+- Check why ligatures don’t seem to work (probably not a nvim issue though)